Who are we?

 Families often require help at many levels to address issues of mental health, family violence, marital support and addictions, and communities often do not have the necessary resources to meet all of the family's needs.
 In establishing Tikinagan as a Native child welfare agency, the Chiefs were committed to providing services to children and families in whatever manner necessary to prevent them from becoming "at risk."
 Tikinagan was formed, not only to provide child protection services, but also to provide family support and intervention services, to assist and seek out resources for families to overcome their difficulties and to broaden the social services network for the benefit of our children and families.

-As a Children's Aid Society, Tikinagan has been mandated since April 1987 under the Child and Family Services Act to provide services that will ensure children are protected from physical, sexual, and emotional abuse, neglect, and other forms of maltreatment.
+As a Children's Aid Society, Tikinagan has been mandated since April 1987 under the Child, Youth and Family Services Act to provide services that will ensure children are protected from physical, sexual, and emotional abuse, neglect, and other forms of maltreatment.

 The legislative roots of this mandate lie in the 1965 Welfare Agreement between the federal and provincial governments.
 This agreement transferred responsibility for Native child welfare from the federal government to the provincial government.
 At the time, First Nations were assured of an opportunity to develop Native models and standards for their own child welfare services.